tuanducdesign/portfolio/content/posts/_template.md

 title: # Required.
 description: # Required.
 publishedAt: # Required.
 Format: 'YYYY-MM-DD'.
+featured: # Required.
+Whether is this post should be displayed on the homepage
 cover:
   path: # Required.
 Image path can be relative or absolute to the imagekit.io
   width: # Required.
 Original Image width.